peteroupc/peteroupc.github.io/random.md

 Noncryptographic PRNGs vary widely in the quality of randomness of the numbers they generate.
 For this reason, a noncryptographic PRNG should not be used&mdash;

-- for information security purposes (e.g., to generate random passwords, encryption keys, or other secrets),
+- for information security purposes (for example, to generate random passwords, encryption keys, or other secrets),
 - if cryptographic RNGs are fast enough for the application, or
 - if the PRNG is not _high quality_ (see "[**High-Quality RNGs: Requirements**](#High_Quality_RNGs_Requirements)").